osgi/osgi.enroute.site/_source/_book/300-principles.md

 There are the following issues at stake here.
 We should minimize the impact of a required dependency and we need some lubricant that can reduce the ripple effect of small changes.

-The solution to these issues is to express the dependencies only the actual things that are used: the classes.
+The solution to these issues is to express the dependencies only for actual things that are used: the classes.
 When a JAR is needed, then look it up in a class-to-JAR index.

-For many classic Java developers this is a brutal unnecessary uncalled for complexification of the development process.
+For many classic Java developers this is a brutal unnecessary uncalled complexification of the development process.
 They have nightmares of having to list thousands of class names in the project's descriptor, e.g. the pom.
 They also detest the idea of having anything more than a file system between them and the repository.
-And to a certain extend they are right (although the picture is not nearly as dire as they sketch it).
+And to a certain extent they are right (although the picture is not nearly as dire as they sketch it).
 Why would one complexify a situation that works?
 Well, many large projects have become entangled balls of mud; they've reached the limits of the simplistic model can handle.
 In the long run we just do not have a choice.

 First let's address the listing of classes, would that create extra work?
 Well, it turns out developers are already listing those classes in their project.
 Every Java source file is explicitly importing packages or classes and these imports are encoded in the class files.
 It is quite trivial to make a tool that extracts these dependencies automatically, in fact that [has been done][16].
 We even can reduce the sheer amount by using packages instead of classes.
 This is a better choice anyway since a class cannot be used in isolation since it is part of a package.
 Unfortunately, lots of classic Java developers do not see the package as a module but it really was the intention of James Gosling, the Java Language Specification even mentions them as such.
 A package has visibility and encapsulation rules.
 The reason packages are often not seen as modules is that JARs did not enforce their modularity.
 Many developers therefore used packages without respecting their boundaries.